1jour1vin

 About the wine:

 Aromas of blackberry, forest floor, black truffle, and mushrooms give way to a full-bodied palate with round, creamy tannins and a juicy finish.
-Remarkably complex for a second wine.
+A great deal of complexity for a second wine.
 Best enjoyed after 2025.